ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models

 \textbf{Qualitative Results.} Figure~\ref{fig:results_cases} presents qualitative examples generated by different models across various concepts and styles.
 These examples align with the quantitative findings discussed earlier.
-For instance, outputs from Qwen-Image, which shows the weakest human alignment in the metrics, demonstrate a stronger reliance on form and composition than on color matching, particularly for the Visual State and Emotional concepts.
+For instance, outputs from OmniGen, which shows weak human alignment in the metrics, demonstrate a stronger reliance on form and composition than on color matching, particularly for the Visual State and Emotional concepts.